xXAdrXx/hfoss2024-blogs/_posts/2024-04-07-Implement-uninstaller.exe-to-wincuts.md

 [Link to pull request](https://github.com/LyubomirT/wincuts/pull/10)

 # Conclusion
 Overall, I had a good experience working on this issue and project.
-While the specific issue I chose to work on was pretty simple to do, this was a great experience for me because it was the first time I contributed to open source, even if this was a very small and not well-known project.
+While the specific issue I chose to work on was pretty simple, this was a great experience for me because it was the first time I contributed to open source, even if this was a very small and not well-known project.